Who We Are

 While the biopsy is performed, you will either remain seated in a comfortable, upright position or you will lie face down on a special table that allows your breast to be placed in an opening.
 The radiologist performs a core needle or vacuum-assisted biopsy (see below) while your breast is somewhat compressed in the mammographic biopsy system.
 You can return home in 30 minutes.

-Vacuum-assisted biopsy devices are used for stereotactic and MRI guided biopsy and selected ultrasound guided biopsies.
+Vacuum-assisted biopsy devices are used for stereotactic and MRI guided biopsy and selected="selected" ultrasound guided biopsies.
 The device is a special probe that applies suction and allows retrieval of more tissue.
 Breast tissue is drawn into the sampling chamber of the probe with the vacuum and then cut.
 Several pieces of tissue are always obtained during biopsies, regardless of the type of needle used.

 In a core needle biopsy, the radiologist locates the lump or abnormality that can be seen on a mammogram, sonogram or MRI.
 A hollow core needle is then placed inside the abnormality.
 The needle will then withdraw a small amount of tissue that will be sent to a lab for analysis.
 Prior to the procedure, you will be given some local anesthetic similar to the anesthetic used for dental procedures to numb the area.
 You may feel some pressure and mild discomfort but most patients do not feel pain.
 The doctor will insert the needle several times to get adequate tissue samples.
 After the procedure, you can resume normal activities immediately.
 You may experience some slight bruising but should not have a scar.
 It may take several days to one week to obtain results from the lab.